 Creating a Team

-The next question is: What is the purpose of the team?
+The next question is what is the purpose of the Team.
 There are four different options.
-As a rule of thumb, if you do not know what to select, select Other.
-There are very minor differences between team types.
-You can read more about team types in the Microsoft help.
+As a rule of thumb, if you do not know what to choose, select Other.
+There are very small differences between the types of Teams.
+You can read more about Team types in the Microsoft Help.

-Add the members to the list (start typing the name to see suggestions).
-You can also use IAM groups, but note that any changes to the IAM group will not be updated in the list of Team users.
+Add the members to the list (when you start typing a name, you will see suggestions).
+You can also use IAM groups, but note that any later changes to the IAM group will not be automatically updated in the list of Team users.

 You can determine the necessary rights for individual people: Member or Owner.

 We recommend having more than one owner in the Team to ensure the Team can function without interruptions during holidays and absences.
 Helpdesk does not have the right to edit Teams.
-Only the Office 365 administration can edit Teams, but not unless it is absolutely necessary.
+Only the Office 365 administration can edit Teams, but they will only do it when it is absolutely necessary.

 Channels

 You can create channels for various purposes/topics in a Team.
 There may be several smaller channels in a large Team.
-This is better than creating several Teams as a large number of Teams means that the discussion is dispersed and, at its worst, the same topic may be discussed separately across several Teams.
+This is better than creating several Teams as a large number of Teams means that the discussion is lost in the flood of information and, at worst, the same topic may be discussed in several Teams.

-A private channel is visible only to the group members and there is a lock-icon next to the name of the channel.
+A private channel is visible only to the members of the said group and there is a lock next to the name of the channel.

 Editing or deleting a message

 Teams communicate in threads.
-If you have accidentally posted your reply as a new thread, you can always copy and paste it to the correct thread and delete the misdirected reply.
+If you have accidentally posted a reply as a new thread, you can always copy and paste it to the correct thread and delete the misdirected reply.

-Here is an example of a misdirected reply:
+Here is an example of a misdirected reply in a new thread:

 The message is deleted.
-You can restore the deleted message by clicking Undo.
+After this, you can restore the deleted message by clicking Undo

 Notifications

-Show the most interesting channels and Teams and hide those you are not interested in.
+Show the most interesting channels and Teams and hide those you are not interested in or that do not concern you.
+Click on the ••• symbol next to the name of the Team/channel > Show / Hide)

 Editing